JustinVx/justin-venbrux/src/work/genzo.md

 </RegularBlock>
 <ColumnBlock
   title="Visual redesign of the iOS and Android app" text="Our first objective was to make a fresh redesign of the iOS and Android app.
 We went to one of our clients and interviewed users and consultants to identify the main issues that users had run into.
-Based on insights gathered there we started a redesign for Genzō.
+Based on insights gathered there we started a redesign for Genzõ.
 We focused on improving consistency, feedback, error prevention and clarity." reversed
 >